 Math competitions: Taylor students have consistently excelled in local and national math competitions.
 Our courses aren't the only preparation our students have for these competitions; we also have “Pizza and Problem-Solving” sessions where we combine fun with serious preparation.

 Math conferences: Students participate in the annual Mathematics & Statistics Conference at Miami University of Ohio during the fall semester.
-Recently, several students attended the Texas Instruments Conference in Chicago and the Indiana Council of Teachers of Mathematics Conference.
+Recently, several students attended the national summer meeting of the Mathematical Association of America and the Indiana Council of Teachers of Mathematics Conference.

 Math club: As part of Taylor’s emphasis on serving one another as we live together, we prioritize getting students involved in our math club to develop social connections and deepen spiritual development.
 This club allows you to have fun, and as you see with Aaron’s story, it makes it easier to succeed academically.

-The Science Research Training program (SRTP): This is a summer research opportunity where students participate in mathematical research, submit papers to research journals, and make conference presentations.
+Faculty Mentored Undergraduate Scholarship program (FMUS): This is a summer research opportunity where students participate in mathematical research, submit papers to research journals, and make conference presentations.
 Recent projects and presentations have included knot theory and statistical analysis problems.

 Teacher Assistants (TA): Math majors have opportunities to work closely with professors by serving as TAs.
 TAs assist with in-class group work, explain solutions, hold study sessions, grade papers, and sometimes give lectures.
 Math majors are also in high demand as tutors on and off campus.

 What travel and study abroad opportunities are available?

 - Students have participated in Research Experiences for Undergraduates (REU) at other institutions during the summer.
 In 2006, one of our math majors participated in an REU in Hong Kong, the first international REU offered.
 We’ve also had students participate in REUs at NASA, West Virginia, Willamette Valley, San Diego State University, Northern Kentucky University, SUNY Potsdam, University of Illinois, and University of Iowa.

 - Overseas student teaching is available to education majors.
-Recent math students have done their student teaching in Spain, Taiwan, Australia, and Cameroon, West Africa.
+Recent math students have done their student teaching in Spain, Taiwan, Australia, France, Cameroon, and Senegal.